myrtam/CANNR/README.md

 pip install stdlib_list

-To install the tool, clone the CANNR project or download and copy the directories to your computer.
+To install the tool, clone the CannR project or download and copy the directories to your computer.

 Command Line Example